shaik-rehna/Anomaly-Detection-in-Pedestrian-Surveillance-Videos/README.md

 * The pipeline is tested on UCSD and Avenue Datasets
 ---
 * The detection part in the pipeline was implemented in two ways:
-  1. Using a custom YOLOv5-based pedestrian detector trained on the MOT17 dataset
+  1. Using a YOLOv5 model fine-tuned on the MOT17 dataset for pedestrian detection
-  2. Using a pre-trained YOLOv5 detector trained on COCO dataset
+  2. Using a pre-trained YOLOv5 model trained on the COCO dataset
 * By training on MOT17 dataset alone, the objects other than pedestrian cannot be detected.
 * So the pipeline containing custom YOLOv5 detector was used for identifying anomalies associated with pedestrians(used for Avenue dataset)
 * Another pipeline containing pretrained YOLOv5 detector was used for identifying wide range of anomlaies like pedestrian running, bicyle and truck ( used for Aveune and UCSD Ped2  datasets)